eric-downes/20sq-blog/_posts/2025-01-15-issuance-dynamics.md

 just when $$\lim_{t\to\infty}[f(t)/g(t)]=0$$; when the limit is a non-zero constant we say $f\sim g$.
 Since supply $$A(t)$$ is *eventually* less than a powerlaw of $$t$$, it is *subexponential*.
-Thus, no positive rate of Ether suply expansion can maintain indefinitely.
+Thus, no positive rate of Ether supply expansion can maintain indefinitely.

 This does not mean we would find every intermediate inflation rate